infinum/eightshift-docs/website/docs/basics/blocks-component-in-block.md

 For more details please check our helpers sections for [JavaScript](helpers-javascript) and [PHP](helpers-php).

-> Keep in mind that you can always ignore our setup and use the React native way of passing props to components by prop drilling.
+> Keep in mind that you can always ignore our setup and use the React way of passing props to components by prop drilling.

 ## Setting up attributes

 > Each attribute must have the component name prefix in each attribute.
-This is one of the biggest requirement for our setup to work.
+This is one of the biggest requirements in order for our setup to work.

-By defining components key in the block registration phase we are drilling down from block to the last component and setting up attribute names according to you setup.
-In order for everything to work we had to add/change prefixes to each component attribute in corelation where this attribute is used in the dependency tree.
-It is not so hard as it souns so let us show you some graphical examples:
+By defining components key in the block registration phase we are drilling down from block to the last component and setting up attribute names according to your setup.
+In order for everything to work, we had to add/change prefixes to each component attribute in relation to where this attribute is used in the dependency tree.
+It is not so hard as it sounds so let us show you some graphical examples:

 ![Attributes 1](/eightshift-docs/img/docs/attributes-1.png)